CSE 490R Course Review

 controlnode.py: main script

-3. Stop when path is completed
+3. Stops when the path is completed.

 runner_script.py:

-1. Loading different paths and speed
+1. Loads different paths and speeds.

-2. Start the controller
+2. Starts the controller.

 controller.py: base controller class

-1. Store path info
+1. Stores path info.

 pid.py: